Liatrio-LOK/lok-jenkins/README.md

 The `jenkins-credentials` configMap is intended to be created from the console using the following command: kubectl create configmap jenkins-credentials --from-literal=user.name=<username> --from-literal=user.password=<password>

-The `jenkin-security` configMap is intended to be created from the resources/init.groovy.d directory with the following command: kubectl create configmap jenkins-security --from-file={path to this dir}/resources/init.groovy.d/
+The `jenkin-security` configMap is intended to be created from the console with the following command: kubectl create configmap jenkins-security --from-file={path to this dir}/resources/init.groovy.d/